Cyclical Distribution of Dispersed Organic Matter and Dinocysts, ODP Site 959 (Early Oligocene-Early Miocene, Côte D'Ivoire-Ghana Transform Margin)

-F. Oboh-Ikuenobe et al., "Cyclical Distribution of Dispersed Organic Matter and Dinocysts, ODP Site 959 (early Oligocene-early Miocene, Côte D'Ivoire-Ghana Transform Margin)," Palynology, American Association of Stratigraphic Palynologists (AASP), Jan 1999.
+F. Oboh-Ikuenobe et al., "Cyclical Distribution of Dispersed Organic Matter and Dinocysts, ODP Site 959 (Early Oligocene-Early Miocene, Côte D'Ivoire-Ghana Transform Margin)," Palynology, vol. 23, no. 1, pp. 87-96, American Association of Stratigraphic Palynologists (AASP), Dec 1999.

 Geosciences and Geological and Petroleum Engineering